What's left to do when you've been everywhere on the planet? You head out for a bit of space tourism, of course. The final frontier and all that.

 Here are some of your space tourism options.

 The main company ferrying space tourists is Space Adventures.
 It is the first company to organize trips for civilians to the International Space Station by Soviet Soyuz craft (they take about 3.5 hours to get there but lengthy months of training to qualify).
 Or you can fly into suborbital space, about ten times as high as a commercial jet for just over US$100,000.
+They have an entire menu of experiences - you can even taste space food!

 The newest on the block is Blue Origin, the brainchild of Jeff Bezos of Amazon.com fame.
 A test rocket has launched successfully and the company has opened its waitlist for the New Shepard space vehicle, a rocket-fired capsule which will detach in space and parachute to the ground.
 Prices haven't been announced yet but... that's what the mailing list is for.